 Many well-meaning feng shui consultants will say that bathroom energy is problematic and that the “draining” energy of a home’s plumbing can cause problems with health and wealth.
 The real problem is that they’re applying this art from the negative.
 They’re worried more about the drain and less about the generation of water.

-This is what creates wealth, not the toilet flushing as it was intended to do.
+Generating water is what creates wealth, not the toilet flushing as it was intended to do.

 These 5 myths uncover common misunderstandings about toilets, drains, and water so widely dispensed in feng shui.